 This responsibility is especially difficult if you work in higher education or at a nonprofit.
 Whether your site is managed by communications or IT, your teams are already stretched too thin with their responsibilities.
 Who has time to plan a software update or investigate a dragging website when you’re swamped with deadlines?

-And that’s why agencies like ours offer support and maintenance programs to organizations like yours.
+And that’s why agencies like ours offer ongoing support and maintenance programs to organizations like yours.
 But unlike a lot of agencies, we prefer to go a step further with a program we call Continuous Care.

 The meaning of Continuous Care and how it works